Guide to International Requirements for Global Maritime Distress and Safety System (GMDSS) Communication Equipment

 GMDSS page - Canadian Coast Guard

-About this guide: The GMDSS communication equipment requirements in this guide come from Chapter IV, and also Chapters III and IX-2 of the International Convention for the Safety of Life at Sea (SOLAS), and include the SOLAS requirements up to and including the amendments adopted in 2004, which came into force 1 July 2006.
+About this guide: The GMDSS communication equipment requirements in this guide come from SOLAS Chapter IV, and also non-GMDSS communication requirements in Chapters V and IX-2 of the International Convention for the Safety of Life at Sea (SOLAS), and include the SOLAS requirements up to and including the amendments adopted in 2022, which came into force 1 January 2024.

 Comments and Questions: hq@rtcm.org